They say…

 Former Greene King and Broughton brewer Alan Thomson of Old Chimneys has made something of a speciality of unusual and strong real ales in a bottle, hand-crafted near Diss on the Norfolk-Suffolk border with vegetarian-friendly ingredients.

-Redshank, a strong old ale named after a red legged wading bird found on nearby wetlands, is created from Fuggles and Challenger hops with crystal and caramalt adding colour to a pale malt mash.
+Redshank, a strong named after a red legged wading bird found on nearby wetlands, is created from Fuggles and Challenger hops with crystal and caramalt adding colour to a pale malt mash.
 The result is a deep pinkish brown, with a light yellowish head and an aroma oozing caramel cream alongside fruit cake, fresh fruit and wine notes.

 There’s more caramel whip on a very smooth palate which reveals tingly hops, alcohol and deep -like fruit.
 The long finish remains smooth and tingly, with malt loaf, herbs, lightening hops and a touch of tannic red wine, balancing rich dark flavours with a surprisingly refreshing quality.